 I was not a fan of assertions libraries at first.
 Whether assertions provided by the testing frameworks were enough is debatable.
 But those libraries provides the way to write custom assertions closer to the business language.
 While the intention is commendable, I always thought this path was a slippery slope.
 If one starts writing such custom assertions, then they need to be tested obviously.
 And then, when will it stop?
 However, there’s no denying assertion libraries make writing assert

+This is the 5th post in the Starting Ethereum focus series.
 This post is part of a series dedicated on starting development with the Ethereum blockchain.
 Last week, we finally developed a contract providing some value in the form of a rough-around-the-edges voting application.
 Ethereum comes with no tools aimed at state-of-the-art software development out-of-the-box.
-Since this is a huge issue, there's third-party tooling available in the form of the Truffle framework.
+Since this is a huge issue, there’s third-party tooling available in the form of the Truffle framework.

 15 years ago, automated tests didn’t exist in the Java ecosystem.
 One had to build the application and painfully test it manually by using it.
 I was later introduced to the practice of adding a main method to every class and putting some testing code there.
 That was only marginally better, as it still required to manually run the methods.
 Then came JUnit, the reference unit testing framework in Java which brought test execution automation.
 At that point, I had to convince teams I was part o